vlukiyanov/blog/content/posts/explore-redis-streams-akka-streams.md

 4) (nil)
 ```

-This means that the code has successfully finished, and we have the example app; hopefully this can be used as a springboard to exploring other features in Redis streams using Akka streams, and possibly application for this in-memory log data structure.
+This means that the code has successfully finished, and we have the example app; hopefully this can be used as a springboard to exploring other features in Redis streams using Akka streams, and possibly applications for this in-memory log data structure.